-The impetus to the current project derived from a 3-year research project (2013-16) entitled Orientations in the Development of Pan-Arab Television for Children, led by Professor Naomi Sakr and Professor Jeanette Steemers, University of Westminster, and funded by a grant from the Arts and Humanities Research Council (AHRC).
+The impetus to the current project derived from Orientations in the Development of Pan-Arab Television for Children (AH/1000674/1), a 3-year research project (2013-16) led by Professor Naomi Sakr and Professor Jeanette Steemers, University of Westminster, and funded by a grant from the Arts and Humanities Research Council (AHRC).
 The project investigated the production, distribution and content of screen media for Arab children and their use of it, including use by children of Arab heritage in the UK.

 The research further found that Arabic screen content aimed at children is dominated by imported animation while locally-made material in other genres is highly didactic and adult-centred; Arabic-speaking children of all socio-economic groupings have eclectic tastes and are highly adept at navigating the Internet to find alternative content (even using voice recognition to overcome language and literacy challenges when seeking YouTube material or games on parents’ mobile phones); local content creators are frustrated at Arab investors’ lack of interest in innovating or taking creative risks.